gotonode/compress/README.md

 In this project, you can compress files using either **Huffman coding** or **LZW**.
 Decompression, as well as comparisons between the two algorithms, are also possible.

+## The problem

+To reduce the size of a file, and to be able to return the original file from the size-reduced file.
+This is also known as "lossless compression" (compared to "lossy comparison", which results in irrevocable data loss such as with JPEG files).

 ## Algorithms

+Two different algorithms are compared in this project.

 | algorithm | GitHub (source) | Wikipedia (info) | time complexity | space complexity |
 | :-------  | :----- | :--- | :-------------- | :--------------- |